Can EB2 be Upgraded to EB1: A Comprehensive Guide

 The EB1 visa category is designed for individuals who possess extraordinary abilities in their respective fields, along with outstanding professors and researchers, and certain multinational executives and managers.
 The EB1 visa is further divided into three subcategories:

 This subcategory is for individuals who can demonstrate extraordinary ability in the arts, sciences, education, business, or athletics.
 Applicants must provide evidence of sustained national or international acclaim and achievements that are recognized in their field.
-Notably, EB1A applicants do not require a job offer or employer sponsorship, allowing for greater flexibility in their immigration journey. - EB1B: Outstanding Professors and Researchers
+Notably, EB1A applicants do not require a job offer or employer sponsorship, allowing for greater flexibility in their immigration journey.
+This means applicants do not need an employer sponsor and can self-petition based on their qualifications and achievements.

 This subcategory is aimed at managers and executives who have been employed outside the U.S. for at least one year within the last three years by a related entity.
 The applicant must be entering the U.S. to continue working in a managerial or executive capacity for the same employer or a subsidiary.